satyam93sinha/ProblemSolving/Allocate minimum number of pages - GFG/README.md

 # Allocate minimum number of pages
 ## Hard
 <div class="problem-statement">
                 <p></p><p><span style="font-size:18px">You are given <strong>N </strong>number of books.
-Every <strong>ith</strong> book has<strong> Ai</strong> number of pages and are arranged in <strong>sorted order</strong>.<br>
+Every <strong>ith</strong> book has<strong> Ai</strong> number of pages.&nbsp;The books are arranged in ascending order.</span><br>
 <br>
-You have to allocate contagious books to <strong>M </strong>number of students.
+<span style="font-size:18px">You have to allocate contiguous&nbsp;books to <strong>M </strong>number of students.
 There can be many ways or permutations to do so.
 In each permutation, one of the M students will be allocated the maximum number of pages.
-Out of all these permutations, the task is to find that particular permutation in which the maximum number of pages allocated to a student is minimum of those in all the other permutations and print this minimum value.</span></p>
+Out of all these permutations, the task is to find that particular permutation in which the maximum number of pages allocated to a student is the minimum of those in all the other permutations and print this minimum value.</span></p>

 <p><span style="font-size:18px">Each book will be allocated to exactly one student.
 Each student has to be allocated at least one book.</span></p>